 It’s worthwhile noting here that excess moisture in wood can cause hitches during machining and foster adhesive failures in finished products.

-Ultimately, this may lead to deleterious financial implications.
+Ultimately, this may lead to harmful financial implications.
 Hence, keeping tabs on the moisture content of wood is a requisite step in sustaining wood’s integrity and preserving its aesthetic appeal.

 • Kiln Drying Wood at Home

-Excitingly, kiln drying wood at home is not only feasible but also a highly resource-saving approach to dry wood to your desired moisture level for woodworking.
+Excitingly, kiln-drying wood at home is feasible and a highly resource-saving approach to dry lumber to your desired moisture level for woodworking.

 • Initial Moisture Content Assessment